GeoffWilliams/puppet-sysctl/README.md

 ## Description

 Manage sysctl kernel tuning with Puppet.

-This is a native type and provider that scans the contents of `/etc/sysctl.d`.
+This is a native type and provider that scans the contents of `/etc/sysctl.d` (and thus `/etc/sysctl.conf` due) to the symlink `99-sysctl.conf`.

-The module has its own naming convention for files in this directory:
+The module has its own naming convention for files in `/etc/sysctl.d`:

-*   Name of setting used as filename, eg `net.ipv4.conf.all.accept_source_route` will be saved as `/etc/sysctl.d/80-puppet-net.ipv4.conf.all.accept_source_route.conf`
+*   Prefix files managed by puppet with `80-puppet-` and then name of setting used as filename, eg `net.ipv4.conf.all.accept_source_route` will be saved as `/etc/sysctl.d/80-puppet-net.ipv4.conf.all.accept_source_route.conf`
 *   One setting per file, in regular `sysctl` format, eg:
     ```